kean/articles/2023-01-24-pulse-search.markdown

 I love building things, especially when I have full control over all aspects of the process.
 With Pulse, with a limited time, I try to work in quick bursts where I try to make a few good decisions to move it forwards and focus on them.
 I usually follow the make it work → make it right → make it fast mantra, and with SwiftUI, prototypes are often indistinguishable from the implementation, which is a massive time-saver.

-The new search and other list features make Pules infinitely more useful.
+The new search and other list features make Pulse infinitely more useful.
 They are available today on iOS and are coming soon to other platforms.
 I hope you give it a try!